awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

  When specifying names for the primary and secondary clusters, choose names that are different than your existing Aurora clusters, even if those clusters are in other AWS Regions\.

 **Important**
- Before you create an Aurora global database, complete the setup tasks for your account, network, and security settings in [Setting Up for Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html) in the *Amazon Relational Database Service User Guide*\.
+ Before you create an Aurora global database, complete the setup tasks for your account, network, and security settings in [Setting Up for Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html) in the Amazon RDS User Guide\.

 ### Console<a name="aurora-global-database-create.console"></a>